Aksuups/IoT/IoT/ESP32/Level tracker for gas bottles/README.md

 ## Project for tracking motorhome gas tank levels using ESP32 microcontroller and HX711 Amp with load cells.

-Additionally ESP32 utilizes BME280-sensor to track humidity, pressure and temperature.
+Additionally ESP32 utilizes BME280-sensor to track pressure, humidity and temperature.

 Values from load cells are amplified using HX711 amplifier connected to ESP32.
 Webserver is created locally inside ESP32.